 Money Habitude’s role in marriage and finances

-A big part of helping couples talk about money in a healthy way is to help them understand themselves and each other when it comes to money.
+A big part of helping couples healthily talk about money is to help them understand themselves and each other when it comes to money.
 There are certainly times when professional marriage counseling makes sense here, but there are other times when smaller steps may do the trick.
 Money Habitudes helps couples talk about money and understand each other in a few different ways.

 - It provides a common money language that is easy to understand and non-threatening.
 Instead of a wife calling her husband “cheap,” for example, she may come to see that not spending money may be one’s need for Security coming through.
 Taking out negative, charged language can go a long way in ameliorating fights about money.